 Your points could also disappear if you have limited HDD or SDD space.

-If you have less than 200 MB of storage space available on your drive, System restore will suspend itself automatically.
+System Restore will suspend itself automatically if you have less than 200 MB of storage space on your drive.

 So, if that happens, you won’t get any more backup saves until you manually delete older files.